georgeflanagin/parsec4/README.md

 are problems.
 The string is often called the *text*.
 At some level deep enough inside the parser, it reads the text one byte at a time.
 I mention this because while a parser may be aware of the lines in a file containing the text, it does not proceed a line at a time like the Python function `f.readlines()`.
+To treat the lines as significant, you must parse the characters that represent the end-of-line.

+#### Terminology.

-As it proceeds, when it finds one or more consecutive bytes that it both recognizes and expects that block of bytes is called a lexeme.
+As it proceeds, when the parser finds one or more consecutive bytes that it both recognizes and expects that block of bytes is called a **lexeme**.
 A lexeme is the smallest unit of whatever language is being parsed other than the character.
+Lexemes contain characters, but do not contain other lexemes.

+A *token* is the intersection of a lexeme and the semantics of the language, and each lexeme is a member of exactly one token class.
+As an example, let's consider the "less than or equal" operator in Python, `<=`.
+It is a lexeme, and although the `<` and the `=` are lexemes in other cases (*cf*. the less than and the assignment operator), they are just component characters here.
+As a token, `<=` is a "comparison operator token."

 The current position in the text is called the index.
 As lexemes are identified the index advances.
 In parsers like Parsec, the current